 In Section \ref{sec:sandwich} we argue that the topologically twisted theories $\CT^A_{N,k}$ and $\CT^B_{N,k}$ each realize level-rank dualities of this form.
 The key observation (see Section \ref{sec:3dmirror}) is that the mirror theory $\ol{\CT}_{k,N} = (\CT_{N,k})^\vee$ differs from $\CT_{k,N}$ by a parity transformation.
 In particular, the \emph{right} boundary condition of $\ol{\CT}_{N,k}$ furnishing $L_N(\fosp_{1|2k})$ in the $A$ twist can equivalently be viewed as a \emph{left} boundary condition of $\CT_{N,k}$ furnishing $L_N(\fosp_{1|2k})$ in the $A$ twist.
 There is an analogous statement for the $B$ twist.
 In both cases, we are in the setup described above: a TQFT (say, $\CT^A_{N,k}$) with left and right boundary conditions furnishing VOAs.
-We are thus lead to the following conjectural level-rank duality of VOAs: \be \textnormal{level-rank duality:} \qquad W^{\textnormal{min}}_{k-\scriptstyle{\frac{1}{2}}}(\fsp_{2N}) \longleftrightarrow L_N(\fosp_{1|2k}) \ee We present compelling vertex-algebraic evidence for this level-rank duality in Section \ref{sec:level-rank}: these VOAs form a commuting pair in the free-fermion VOA $F^{4Nk}$.
-It remains to show that they are mutual cosets/commutants, which we leave for future work.
+We are thus lead to the following level-rank duality of VOAs. \be \textnormal{level-rank duality:} \qquad W^{\textnormal{min}}_{k-\scriptstyle{\frac{1}{2}}}(\fsp_{2N}) \longleftrightarrow L_N(\fosp_{1|2k}) \ee We prove this level-rank duality in Section \ref{sec:level-rank} by showing these VOAs are mutual commutatnts in the free-fermion VOA $F^{4Nk}$.